 How Families Can Support Spousal Caregivers

 Family involvement plays a major role in preventing caregiver burnout.
-Even when a spouse is the primary caregiver, additional support can help maintain long-term well-being.
+Even when one spouse serves as the primary caregiver, consistent support from relatives and friends can make daily responsibilities more manageable and improve long-term well-being.

 Maintaining Identity Beyond Caregiving